GM challenges Tesla with promise of profitable electric cars

 GM is generating strong profit from selling trucks and sport utility vehicles in the United States, and Barra reaffirmed a promise to investors that GM’s core North American vehicle business should achieve 10 percent pre-tax profit margins.

+(Corrects to remove reference to 2021 as the date in which GM plans to put a shared autonomous vehicle into commercial service in 14th paragraph)

-Additional reporting by Joe White in Detroit; Editing by Chizu Nomiyama and Bill Rigby
+Additional reporting by Joe White in Detroit; editing by Chizu Nomiyama and Bill Rigby